 Chief Tom McCallum, of the Cree Nation, needed the participation of 7 men who had lost their mothers.
 It didn’t matter what their age, race or religion was, they only needed to be motherless.

-The Chief took the men into the woods, and when they returned they were wearing head and body coverings, reminiscent of wolf pelts.
+The Chief took the men into the woods, and when they returned they were wearing head and body coverings of wolf pelts.

 These men were asked to kneel down onto the ground, in a line, very close to each other.

-Chief Tom explained to us (the observers), that each of these men was going to thank their mother for their life.
-It didn’t matter what their relationship was to their mother (good or bad), it was about being grateful and thanking her.
-Without their mother, they simply wouldn’t be here.
+Chief Tom explained to us (the observers), that each of these men was going to thank their mother for his life.
+It didn’t matter what his relationship was to his mother (good or bad), it was about being grateful and thanking her.
+Without his mother, he simply wouldn’t be here.

 It was about respect, honor and reverence for the female energy that carried them into this world.

-As the ceremony began, Chief Tom kneeled down directly in front of the first man, face to face.
-He then leaned over and nuzzled his face against the side of that man’s face and neck.
-Kind of like the way you see wolves in the wild greeting each other and connecting with members of the pack.
+As the ceremony began, Chief Tom kneeled directly in front of the first man, face to face.
+He leaned over and nuzzled his face against the side of the man’s face and neck.
+Similar to the way you see wolves in the wild greeting each other and connecting with other members of the pack.

-The Chief encouraged the first man to share what he needed to say about his mother.
-As that man began to speak and thank his mother for his life, Chief Tom emitted a low sorrowful howl.
-It immediately brought the man that was speaking to tears.
-The more the man cried, the louder the Chief howled in pain.
+The Chief encouraged the man to share about his mother.
+As that man began to speak and thank his mother for his life on earth, Chief Tom emitted a low sorrowful howl.
+It immediately brought the man who was speaking to tears.
+He couldn’t even finish what he was saying, because hie was crying so hard.

 And, all of the people witnessing this ceremony were crying, too.

-When the first man finished, the Chief cleared the air and then moved on to the second motherless man.
-As that man began expressing himself and his raw emotions, the Chief continued his heartfelt howling.
+When the first man finished, the Chief cleared the air with smoke and moved on to the second motherless man.
+As that man began expressing himself, the Chief continued his heartfelt howling.

-Chief Tom slowly worked his way down the line of motherless men, and helped them express their tears, pain, sorrow, gratefulness and love, for their mother.
+Chief Tom slowly worked his way down the line of motherless men and helped them express their tears, pain, sorrow, gratefulness, and love, for their mothers without any inhibitions.

 It was a powerful ceremony.

-Afterwards my 21 year old nephew, Marc, said, “Aunt Fanny, I cried during that ceremony.”
-He stopped and looked at me, his eyes sparkling with emotion.
-He continued, “I haven’t cried in years.
-It felt really good.”
+Afterward my 21-year-old nephew, Marc, said, “Aunt Fanny, I cried during that ceremony.”
+He looked at me, his eyes still filled with emotion, and continued, “I haven’t cried in years.
+It felt really good to cry.”

 There was both beauty and tragedy in his words.
-The beauty is that his heart fully opened to feel the pain, suffering, sorrow, loss and love, that another human being was feeling.
+The beauty is that his heart opened to feel the pain, suffering, sorrow, loss, and love, that another human being was feeling.

 The tragedy is that he hadn’t cried in years.

 If more humans were able to open their heart and feel the pain of other people, I believe there could be less horrific events happening around the world today.
-Senseless tragedies like the massacre of police officers in Texas, slaughter of gay people in Orlando, bombing tourists at the Turkish airport, black people being killed by police and by each other, countless casualties of soldiers and civilians in war, and the list goes on.
+Senseless tragedies like the massacres we witness daily.

 There is a lot to cry about.

-I invite you to listen to the howl of the wolf and connect to your tribe, your community, your family, your species, and every other species on the planet, and cry.
+I invite you to listen to the howl of the wolf and connect to your tribe, your community, your family, your mother, and every other species on the planet and have a good cry.

-If you need a little help getting there, close your eyes and listen to the audio below.
+If you need a little help getting there, close your eyes and listen to this audio below.